QCaudron/wedding/index.md

 <a href="zoo_guest_map.jpg"><img src="zoo_guest_map.jpg" width="600px"></a>

-The Zoo will let guests in at 7pm.
-Please be there a little early because **the ceremony starts promptly at 7:10pm**, so we can catch the last of the sunlight!
+The Zoo will let guests in at 6pm. **The ceremony starts promptly at 6:30pm**, so we can catch the last of the sunlight!
 Then, we'll have a cocktail reception, and move to dinner at the Otter House.
-Total walk from the entrance to the ceremony is about 400m or a quarter of a mile.
+The total walk from the entrance to the ceremony is about 400m or a quarter of a mile.

 ### Dress code